I've been an online writer for more than nine years. I'm interested in fishing, grilling, criminal justice, saving money, and more.

-Crime is a topic that interests almost everyone to some degree.
-Many of the top TV shows involve crime and or law enforcement.
-Many people are fascinated by the seedy elements of society that many people never experience first hand.
-I want to give you a brief introduction to the three sides of a triangle that makes crime possible.
+Crime is a topic that interests almost everyone, to some degree.
+Many of the top TV shows involve crime and/or law enforcement.
+Many people are fascinated by the seedy elements of society that they may never experience firsthand.
+I want to give you a brief introduction to the elements that make crime possible.

-The first side we will look at is opportunity, simply explained this just means that there is a crime that can be committed at that time.
-This could be as simple as someone noticing a purse in the seat of a locked car.
-Or maybe a wallet left in a public place.
-There is an opportunity to take those items if the other elements are there.
+The first side we will look at is opportunity.
+Simply explained, this just means that a crime can be committed at that time.
+This could be as simple as someone noticing a purse in the seat of a locked car or maybe a wallet left in a public place.
+There is an opportunity to take those items if the other elements are also present.

-If you are wanting to prevent a crime, this is the first thing to work on.
-If you don't want something stolen, your first course of action would be to keep from leaving something of value where it can be easily seen.
+If you want to prevent a crime, this is the first thing to work on.
+If you don't want something stolen, your first course of action is not to leave something of value where it can be easily seen.
 Let's look at a vehicle trespass as an example.
 If nobody knows that there is a purse hidden under the seat of a car, they are not going to recognize the opportunity to steal it.

 The next part of our triangle is the motive.
-This is the reason that someone has to commit the crime.
+This is the reason why someone commits the crime.
 There is not much you can do to change a motive.
-For something like a theft, the motive is the thief reasoning that they need money or a certain object and the only reason they are going to get it is by stealing it.
-They will still need the other sides of the triangle to actually commit the crime though.
+For something like a theft, the motive is that the thief reasons they need money or a certain object, and the only way they are going to get it is by stealing it.
+They will still need the other sides of the triangle to actually commit the crime, though.

-Motive might be easier to change in certain cases, if you are looking at a crime against a person.
-Let's take an assault for example.
-If someone attacks you for no reason, there was little you could do about that motive, whatever it may be.
-If "Mike" has been verbally abusing Steve over something for the last five minutes, then Steve decides to punch Mike in the face, Mike probably could have removed the motive element by finding a different way to speak with Steve.
+Motive might be easier to change in certain cases, such as when you are looking at a crime against a person.
+Let's take an assault, for example.
+If someone attacks you for no reason, there is little you can do about that motive, whatever it may be.
+If Mike has been verbally abusing Steve over something for the last five minutes, then Steve decides to punch Mike in the face, Mike probably could have removed the motive element by finding a different way to speak with Steve.